 |

-time of the year again, so my sister Melissa, my dad, and I headed to the
+that time of the year again, so my sister Melissa, my dad, and I headed to

-Wayne and Stoddard County border in Missouri to herp the habitat that it
+the Wayne and Stoddard County border in Missouri to herp the habitat that

-had to offer.
-Here the swamps meet the ozarks and there is a wide variety
+it had to offer.
+Here the swamps meet the Ozarks and there is a wide variety

 of species to be had.
 We started off with some bad news.
 We were